 A Full Faith and Credit loan was issued on May 28, 2008 to finance the costs of East Cascade Realignment to Fire Hall and to repay the City for the interfund loan used to initially fund the costs of the project.
 The loan is in the name of the City, but is payable from the Agency.
 Security for the loan is the full faith and credit of the City, and the obligations are payable in semi-annual payments of \$42,724, including interest at 3.95%.
-Future maturities are as follows:
+The loan was paid in full in December 2013.